+ases, when covered in fine dust articles and water, act hard coustically. was carefully selected to yield the best agreement with sound level measurements at select locations of existing operations at the site.

+ddressed.
+No further comment required.

-Please include the ARA Site plan in the appendix of the NIA.
-Appendix A of the NIA contains five plans, Existing Features, Operational Plan, Rehabilitation Plan., Cross Sections and another Operational Plan.
-Both Operational Plans indicate the working hours as Monday to Friday 7am to 7pm, statutory holidays excepted, and Blasting Monday to Friday 8am to 6pm excluding Statutory Holidays.
-Is the Operational Plan the same as the ARA Site Plan?
-If there is a separate ARA Site Plan please include it in Appendix A It is our understanding that the MECP has issued a certificate of approval confirming the plant is within a Class 2 area.
-This comment is conditionally addressed upon JART receipt of the Certificate of Approval for the Hot Mix Plant.
+ease include the ARA Site plan in e appendix of the NIA.
+Appendix A of e NIA contains five plans, Existing eatures, Operational Plan, ehabilitation Plan., Cross Sections and another Operational Plan.
+Both perational Plans indicate the working burs as Monday to Friday 7am to om, statutory holidays excepted, and asting Monday to Friday 8am to 6pm coluding Statutory Holidays.
+Is the perational Plan the same as the ARA te Plan?
+If there is a separate ARA te Plan please include it in Appendix to include the current ARA Site Plans.
+Throughout the course of the agency review there are numerous updates to the ARA Site Plans and it is not necessary to re-issue the NIA each time.
+When the ARA Site Plans are updated they are circulated to JART and available for review.
+The current version of the proposed Burlington Quarry Extension ARA Site Plans are dated March 2022, included as Tab 3 , and the proposed Burlington Quarry ARA Site Plans are dated February 2022.
+Not resolved.

+is our understanding that the MECP as issued a certificate of approval onfirming the plant is within a Class area.
+This comment is conditionally ddressed upon ART receipt of the Certificate of oproval for the Hot Mix Plant.
+See Applicant Response (May 2022) to Comment 1.
+Not resolved.

+ddressed.
+No further comment required.

+ddressed.
+No further comment required.

+ddressed.
+No further comment required.